ecadlabs/taquito/docs/local_forger.md

 # How to Use the Taquito Local Forging Package

-If you are looking for a way to interact with the Tezos blockchain, Taquito is a great option.
-One of the tools offered by Taquito is the local forging package, which allows you to simulate the forging and signing of transactions locally without interacting with a node.
+One of the tools offered by Taquito is the local forging package, which allows you to forge transactions locally without interacting with a node.
 Here is a step-by-step guide on how to use the Taquito local forging package:

 ## Step 1: Import the Local Forger